ojaha065/simplePHPLoginSystem/README.md

 #### /css
 Just some CSS goodies for the UI.
 #### /install
-The automatic installer (very WIP) resides here.
+The automatic installer resides here.
 #### /js
 This folder includes all .js files needed for the user interface to work.
 #### /utils